DidactHQ/didact-docs/docs/getting-started/quickstart/install-didact-cli.md

 ## Run database migrations

-If this is your first time using Didact on your given database, then you need to run the [migrate command](/api/didact-cli/database-migrate) against it to setup the data model.
+If this is your first time using Didact on your given database, then you need to run the [database migrate command](/api/didact-cli/database-migrate) against it to setup the data model.
 Open a terminal and run the following command to execute the database migrations:

 ```bash
 didact database migrate